CoverGo/covergo-kubernetes-workshop/002-pod/README.md

 - find the command to **show logs** of the pod you just created
 - find the command to **describe** the pod you just created
+- find the command to **port forward** trafic from your local machine directly to the pod.
+You can now visit the content delivered by the container.
 - find the command to **delete** the pod you just created